Caduella/myMovies-Angular-client/README.md

 ## Description
 Using Angular, this is a SPA on the client side, based on its existing server-side code (REST API and database), with supporting documentation.

 This single-page, responsive application provides users with access to informaiton about different movies, directors, and genres.
-Users can sign up, date their informaiton, and create a list of their favorite movies.
+Users can sign up, update their informaiton, and create a list of their favorite movies.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.0.